telefonicaid/iotagent-node-lib/doc/operations.md

 -   **Major** - The system has a problem that degrades the service and must be addressed
 -   **Warning** - It is happening something that must be notified

-In order to identify the internal flow which origins a mongo alarm, there is a suffix `_X` which identifies from `1` to `11` each flow.
+In order to identify the internal flow which origins a mongo alarm, there is a suffix `_XX` which identifies from `01` to `11` each flow.

 ## Error naming code